alankrantas/micropython-BPIBIT/README.md

 ### Buzzer and Tone

-You can play a tone via the onboard buzzer:
+You can play a tone of specific frequency via the onboard buzzer:

 ```python
 BPIBIT.analogPitch(freq=1047, delay=500)